Job Opportunities with MALT

 Education, Technology Skills and Physical Abilities

 - Knowledge of Microsoft Office Suite necessary.

-- Knowledge and/or experience with digital photography and iPad necessary.
+- Knowledge and/or experience with digital photography necessary.

 - Able to travel across rough mountainous terrain by foot and/or by operating 4-wheel drive or AWD vehicles.